wiseby/Alien_Invasion/README.md

 # alien_invasion

 Classic game controlling a ship to shot down aliens from the sky.
-Following a Tutorial from the book from No Starch Press, Python Crasch Course.
+Following a Tutorial from the book "Python Crasch Course" by publisher "No Starch Press".

 MainMenu
 ========
 ![AlienInvasion Menu](/AlienInvasionPyGameMain.jpg)

-MainMenu
+InGame
 ========
 ![AlienInvasion InGame](/AlienInvasionPyGameInGame.jpg)